socialray/makahiki-ktuh/doc/challenge-design-name-settings.rst

 Design the global settings
 ==========================

-Clicking on `Challenge Settings` within the Challenge Design Page brings up a page with the following forms.
+Clicking on `Challenge Settings` within the Challenge Design Page brings up a page with sections allowing you to specify some global properties of your challenge.

 Specify the name, logo, etc.
 ----------------------------

-The following form enables you to configure some basic properties
+The first section of the page enables you to configure the basic identify of your challenge: its name, logo, and so forth.

+.. note:: Configuration of this section is **optional**, if you are satisfied with the default values.

 .. figure:: figs/configuration/configuration-challenge-design-name.png
    :width: 600 px
    :align: center

 Makahiki uses the Name field and the Logo to brand the Challenge.
 They appear on the Left-hand side of the navigation bar of each page.
 The domain is used to in the Attendance and Bonus Codes to create the URL the player uses to collect their points.
 The Team label is used in several widgets, such as energy scoreboard.
 The Theme is the default theme for the Challenge.

 .. todo:: Document the challenge design name form.
 Specify where each of the values indicated in this form actually show up in the user interface.
 Location isn't used.